Home

 Undoubtedly taxes are a major hindrance and constant drag as you travel the road towards capital and wealth creation.

-Of course, when you think of estate planning and taxes, the first thing you think of is the estate tax (often called “death tax” or “inheritance tax”).
-You probably have heard that current U.S. tax law eliminates the estate tax in 2010.
-True enough.
-However, it is scheduled to return in 2011 (back to 2002 rates).
+Of course, when you think of estate planning and taxes, the first thing you think of is the estate tax (often called “death tax” or “inheritance tax”) which can tax both probate and non-probate property.
+You probably have heard about the recent estate tax changes.
 You can read more about that at estate tax.

 The bottom line is that if you can legally avoid taxes you can obviously accumulate wealth more quickly.
 So how do you avoid taxes -- legally?